TimAstier/kewenlab-client/README.md

 - [x] Save words and chars in the right order.
 - [x] Display words and chars in the right order.
 - [x] Auto-save after change.
-- [ ] notSaved / saving / saved states
+- [ ] NotSaved / saving / saved states
-- [ ] display version number
-- [ ] confirmation to leave if note saved
+- [ ] Confirmation to leave if note saved
 - [ ] Refactor chars/words components/containers codes into one.
 Maybe use this: https://facebook.github.io/react/docs/higher-order-components.html
 - [ ] Better handle async calls (display loaders).
 - [ ] Write tests for components.